 Figure 30.
-Share of producer investments in financing European fiction films (2022)
+Share of producer investments in financing European fiction films (2021)

 - Nine out of 10 sample films were partly financed through producer investments (other than producer investments made by broadcasters).
-Conversely, one in 10 films was produced without direct producer investment. - In total, producer investments contributed EUR 335 million to the cumulative financing volume of EUR 2.16 billion, representing 16% of the total sample financing volume.
-The exclusion of French films does not alter the analysis results significantly. - Producer investments thus represented the fourth most significant financing source for theatrical fiction films on a pan-European level, slightly ahead of pre-sales.
-Excluding French films producer investments represented the third largest financing source.
+Conversely, one in 10 films was produced without direct producer investment. - In total, producer investments contributed EUR 243 million to the cumulative financing volume of EUR 1.33 billion, representing 18% of the total sample financing volume.
+The exclusion of French films does not alter the analysis results significantly. - Producer investments thus represented the third most significant financing source for theatrical fiction films on a pan-European level.